boblaros/data-science-yandex-praktikum/drilling-site-selection-prediction/README.md

 **Conclusion:**

-This project was undertaken for GlavRosGosOil, aiming to optimize drilling site selection through robust data modeling and risk evaluation methodologies.
+This project delves into employee satisfaction and turnover prediction for GlavRosGosOil, employing data-driven models and risk assessment techniques to determine optimal drilling locations, ensuring informed decision-making.